RajveerRall/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Step 3 : Implement Join Screen

-Join screen will work as medium to either schedule new meeting or to join existing meeting.
+Join screen will work as a medium to either schedule new meeting or to join existing meeting.

 ```js title="JoinScreen Component"
 function JoinScreen(props) {